Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Our entire travel group at our first hotel in San José

 After the stadium, we had our first game against a local San Jose team.
 It was a tough hot fight and I played in net the entire game.
-It was quite the game that we did win in the end.
+It was quite the game and we did win in the end.
 The exposure to language differences was really interesting.
 It was an amazing chance to feel like a professional World Cup team playing with opponents that don’t speak your language.
 Of course, that’s a stretch but it was still a lot of fun.
 I was happy enough to play in the net, but our opposing team selected me as the MVP.
 Say whaaaaatttt?!
-It was so kind of them to choose me when all I did was keep the ball out of the net.
-Looking back, I think I was really into the game due to the thrill of being in January without snow surrounding me–remember I’m from Minnesnowta.
+It was kind of them to choose me when all I did was keep the ball out of the net.
+Looking back, I think I was really into the game due to the thrill of being in January without snow surrounding me (remember I’m from Minne-snow-ta).

 1556422_10203026437930028_1659371924_o